adurivault/FBMessage/README.md

 ## How does it work ?

 ### Create your datafile from your Facebook History
-Just follow the instructions from the <a href="/DATA.md"> DATA.md</a> file and the <a href="/PROCESSING.md"> PROCESSING.md</a>, everything is explained.
-Once you got your data ready, you can go on the [website](https://mathreynaud.github.io).
+First, you should extract your data from Facebook, and create the correct file that you will allow you to use the tool.
+Just follow the instructions on how to extract your own data from the <a href="/DATA.md"> DATA.md</a> file and on how to do the processing on the <a href="/PROCESSING.md"> PROCESSING.md</a> file, everything is explained.
+Once you've got your data ready, you can go on the [website](https://mathreynaud.github.io).

 ## Presentation video